 After spraying in the woods, the technician should work their way back into the lawn, spraying there, too (approximately 10 yards back from the woods, creating an extra barrier).

 Of course, you might be wondering why you can’t just perform this service yourself.
 After all, many stores do sell tick control products.
-But a DIY approach is simply never going to be as effective as hiring a professional for several key reasons.
+But a DIY tick control approach is simply never going to be as effective as hiring a professional for several key reasons.

 In addition, when it comes to spraying, a professional is going to have superior equipment that will apply product much more effectively than a store-bought backpack sprayer or spreader that you might have picked up yourself.